Horror Phenomenon 'Terrifier 2 - GuruFocus.com

-Box office soars an unprecedented 82% after its third week in theaters as Terrifier 2 Goes Viral

-LOS ANGELES, CA / ACCESSWIRE / October 27, 2022 /In its third week in theaters, Cinedigm's release of Terrifier 2 saw its week-over-week box office performance climb 82%, bringing its cumulative box office to more than $5.5 Million.Due to this strong box office and positive word of mouth, Terrifier 2will nearly double its release to more than 1,500 screens for Halloween weekend.
-In addition, due to fan demand, Terrifier 2 has finally made its way to Canadian cinemas this Friday.
+LOS ANGELES, CA / ACCESSWIRE / October 31, 2022 /In its fourth weekend in theaters, Cinedigm's release of Terrifier 2 saw its week-over-week box office performance grow 8%, bringing its cumulative North American box office to $7.7 Million.Due to this strong box office and positive word of mouth, Terrifier 2nearly doubled its screen count to more than 1,500 screens for Halloween weekend.

 Other key release facts:

-- Per-screen average revenue increased a stellar 58% week over week, driven by strong word of mouth and press.

-- Per-screen average ranked fourth among all wide releases for the week, handily beating the per-screen average for Halloween Ends and only $150 behind Smile.

-- Terrifier 2 boasts an 90% Critics score and 85% Audience score on Rotten Tomatoes.
+- On Friday, Terrifier 2 became CERTIFIED FRESH by Rotten Tomatoes - see Tweet; Terrifier 2 boasts an 87% Critics score and 83% Audience score on Rotten Tomatoes

-- Per IMDB, Terrifer 2 is currently the third most-searched film in the world out of over 600,000 movies on the site, only behind massive studio films Black Adam and Halloween Ends.
-The original Terrifier film is also trending, ranking at number eight.

-- Per Google Trends, over the last week Terrifier 2 is the most searched for wide-release horror movie on Google, besting massive studio films like Halloween Ends, Smile, and Barbarian.
-The film is also the most searched for horror film in 47 of 50 US states.
+- Per-Screen average of $1,224 beat the per-screen average for Halloween Ends

+- Launched on Screambox today seeing the horror streaming site's traffic increase by 250%; Subs +295% compared to the streaming site's previous highest month

 The ultra-gory, indie slasher film from Writer/Director Damien Leone (All Hallows' Eve, Terrifier), welcomes back David Howard Thornton as the demonic killer, Art the Clown, and introduces Lauren LaVera as Sienna, who is being hailed as the next Final Girl.
 Also returning is Samantha Scaffidi who reprises her role as Victoria Heyes, with horror icon Felissa Rose (Sleepaway Camp) and professional wrestler Chris Jericho also making appearances.